-Though there’s plenty to see within the city, try venturing out of the city for a change of scenery.
+Though there’s plenty of amazing places to visit in Lahore, try venturing out of the city for a change of scenery.
 These all require transportation to get to, so consider contacting my friend Aneeqa of the Mad Hatters if you need assistance arranging day trips from Lahore.

-On Lahore’s outskirts, about 45 minutes’ away from the city center, lies Jahangir’s Tomb.
-The ornate 17th-century Mughal mausoleum is in excellent condition (for Pakistan, anyway), and green lawns blanket the sprawling complex.
+On Lahore’s outskirts, about 45 minutes away from the city center, lies Jahangir’s Tomb.
+The tomb of Jahangir is an ornate 17th-century Mughal mausoleum in excellent condition (for Pakistan, anyway), and green lawns blanket the sprawling complex.
 It’s the perfect place to seek a bit of fresh-ish air and peace and quiet if Lahore’s clusterfuck is hitting a nerve.
 Bring a towel and a book, and you can spend an hour or two relaxing under the trees between people asking for selfies.

 Pro tip: There’s a back entrance you can use if determined to avoid foreigner ticket charges.

 26. Sight Sikh-ing in Nankana Sahib